Nesjesramrey/Modulo_Javascript_Kodemia/readme.md

-# Kodemia - Conditional - Sesion 05
+# Kodemia - Functions - Sesion 05

 This is a solution the exercises about sesion 5